 Postnasal drip may occur due to a variety of conditions.
-Several medications can treat the underlying cause, and the recommended drugs work differently to stop the drip.
+Several medications including nasal sprays, syrups, and pills, can treat different underlying causes.

 This article covers the best medications for postnasal drip, including types, dosages, precautions, and possible side effects.
 It also looks at home remedies, preventions, and when to contact a doctor.

 Usually, a person either swallows the mucus their body produces or blows it out of their nose.
 However, if someone produces excess mucus, they may feel it dripping down the back of the throat.
 Doctors call this postnasal drip.

 According to the American Academy of Otolaryngology, postnasal drip can develop due to:

 - medications that thicken mucus

 Different classifications of medications perform different functions that may help with postnatal drip, such as:

 - treating the underlying cause of postnasal drip